whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-15-Square-Hearts-Subscription-Box-June-2016-Review.md

 <br>

 I love rompers so I was quite happy to see this.
 It did fit me well, not too loose or tight, but again the quality is just not as I would like it to be.
-You could compare this to something you would get at Charlotte Ruse.
+You could compare this to something you would get at Charlotte Russe.
 Oh well, at least it fits and I will be wearing this at some point.

 <br>